WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Assembly_analysis.md

 ![Region 2](Region_2.png)

 From the `act` figure it would appear that there is a large insert in the 16B assembly relative to the MSSA476.
 If you zoom in and look at the sequence you will see that is composed of Ns rather than bases (in the figure you can make out regions with Ns, as they do not have any black lines that indicate stop codons on the forward and reverse translations).
-In this case ABACAS has mis-predicted a gap in this region, and therefore `ratt` has not transferred annotation.
+In this case ABACAS has mis-predicted a gap in this region, and therefore `bakta` has not  annotation this region as it does not contain sequence.

 <br>

 ### Region 3